Light organ: History

 Commercial kits emerged in the mid-1960s.
-Southwest Technical Products Corporation (SWTPC) offered early examples, including the single-channel "Sonolite" (1968), capable of controlling 500 watts of lighting, and the more sophisticated "Psychedelia" series (1969–1972), featuring four-channel systems with an 800-watt capacity per channel.
-SWTPC's later "Psychedelia II" introduced digital sampling techniques as an alternative to traditional analog filters, switching rapidly between channels to create different visual effects.
+Southwest Technical Products Corporation (SWTPC) offered early examples, including the single-channel "Sonolite" (1968), capable of controlling 500 watts of lighting, and the four-channel "Psychedelia" series (1969–1972), with an 800-watt capacity per channel.
+SWTPC's later "Psychedelia II" used digital sampling techniques as an alternative to analog filters, switching rapidly between channels to create different visual effects.

 In 1971, the Rickenbacker guitar company offered their 331LS "Lightshow" model (and matching bass, model 4005LS).
 The body contained a three-channel light organ with a dimmer, where each channel corresponded to the pitch of the strings being played.
 The soundboard on these models was replaced with thin Plexiglas cutouts over a translucent moire diffraction material.

-A notable commercial example was Heathkit's TD-1006 kit (1975), which departed from random light arrangements by using a geometric star-burst pattern of 140 lights arranged in alternating color circles.
-The unit used four bandpass filters at 80, 350, 1000, and 3000 Hz to control red, blue, green, and amber lights respectively.
-This created visual effects that appeared to pulsate, explode, and pinwheel with the music.
+Heathkit's TD-1006 kit (1975) used a geometric star-burst pattern of 140 lights arranged in alternating color circles rather than a random light arrangement.
+The unit used four bandpass filters at 80, 350, 1000, and 3000 Hz to control red, blue, green, and amber lights respectively, producing effects that appeared to pulsate, explode, and pinwheel with the music.

 With the widespread adoption of affordable PCs, some hobbyists began experimenting with using computers for frequency analysis instead of analog filters.